How do I apply?

-In addition to practice lessons in class, Theatre Studies candidates will student-teach in a local school during the spring semester of their final year.
+In addition to practice lessons in class, UTeach Theatre (B.F.A. in Theatre Education) candidates will student-teach in a local school during the spring semester of their final year.

-What production opportunities will I have as a Theatre Studies student?
+What production opportunities will I have as a UTeach Theatre student?

 The department produces an annual season of six to eight main stage productions encompassing a wide variety of performance experiences.
-The Cohen New Works Festival brings over 30 original works by students to life every other spring.
-Additionally, our faculty direct studio acting projects and student organizations produce works of their own in the Lab Theatre, a space dedicated to student productions.
+The Cohen New Works Festival brings more than 30 original works by students to life every other spring.
+Additionally, our faculty direct studio projects and student organizations produce works of their own.